Willa: Hi Joie. So we’re back! Did you have a good summer?

-Willa: Elvis, for one – a previous teen idol – but it was a much bigger issue for Michael Jackson because the shape of your nose has been designated a racial signifier.
-So when Elvis changed the shape of his nose, it was simply seen as an aesthetic decision.
+Willa: Elvis for one, according to Frank Dileo, but it was a much bigger issue for Michael Jackson because the shape of your nose has been designated a racial signifier.
+So when Elvis changed the shape of his nose, if that really happened, it was simply seen as an aesthetic decision.
 But when Michael Jackson changed the shape of his nose, it tapped into all these big unsettling questions about what it means to be Black, and it wasn’t seen as an aesthetic decision but as a commentary on how he situated himself in terms of race.
 Because everything he did was viewed through the lens of our racial history, everything was always so much more complicated for him.

 Joie: And because he was the biggest celebrity our society had ever seen, everything he did was always so much more exaggerated by the media as well.